 Pediatric Surgery & Surgeons

 Parents want the very best for their children and work hard to make good choices on a young one’s behalf.
-When choosing a pediatric surgeon, look no further than the pediatric surgery specialists at Nicklaus Children's Hospital, formerly Miami Children's Hospital, the region’s only licensed specialty hospital exclusively for children.
+When choosing a pediatric surgeon, look no further than the pediatric surgery specialists at Nicklaus Children's Hospital, the region’s only licensed specialty hospital exclusively for children.

 The pediatric surgery practice of Cathy Burnweit, MD, Leopoldo Malvezzi, MD, Colin G. Knight, MD and Carmen Ramos, MD attends to the surgical needs of Nicklaus Children's Hospital patients.
 Each year the Nicklaus Children's Hospital team performs more than 2,000 major and 1,500 minor operations.
 These doctors also provide the consultation and care of pediatric surgical patients presenting to our busy emergency room.